NearlyTRex/Stem/eaglshell/trunk/ReadMe.txt

 The target interface has also been extended, with EAGLTarget.h defining the new functions that targets must implement.
 Details on each function are in EAGLTarget.h.
 There are some differences in behavior for the standard Target functions, as well:

  - Touch events are processed as mouse events.
-Each finger generates a Target_mouseDown() with a unique ID buttonNumber for multiple fingers at a time.
-Target_mouseDragged() is called once per finger that moved, with exactly one bit in buttonMask set each time.
-Target_mouseUp() is called for each finger lifted.
-Target_mouseMoved() is never called.
+Each finger generates a call to the Shell_mouseDownFunc callback with a unique ID buttonNumber for multiple fingers at a time.
+The Shell_mouseDraggedFunc callback is called once per finger that moved, with exactly one bit in buttonMask set each time.
+The Shell_mouseUpFunc callback is called for each finger lifted.
+The Shell_mouseMovedFunc callback is never called, nor is the Shell_scrollWheelFunc callback.

  - Touch events can be cancelled.
-This means it's possible that you'll get calls to Target_mouseDown() and Target_mouseDragged() without matching calls to Target_mouseUp().
-To detect and process cancelled touch events, you must implement EAGLTarget_touchesCancelled().
+This means it's possible that you'll get calls to the Shell_mouseDownFunc callback and the Shell_mouseDraggedFunc callback without matching calls to the Shell_mouseUpFunc callback.
+To detect and process cancelled touch events, you must implement a callback for EAGLShell_touchesCancelledFunc.

- - Accelerometer events are delivered via EAGLTarget_accelerometer, at the interval specified to EAGLShell_setAccelerometerInterval().
+ - Accelerometer events are delivered via the EAGLShell_accelerometerFunc callback, at the interval specified to EAGLShell_setAccelerometerInterval().